Prime Divisors of 10's Friends: A Generalization of Prior Bounds: Abstract

 \section{Abstract}

-{ In this paper, we propose necessary upper bounds for all prime divisors of friends of 10 based on the number of distinct prime divisors of it.
-This is precisely a generalization of a recent paper of the authors where they proposed upper bounds for the second, third, and fourth smallest prime divisors of friends of 10. }
+10 is the smallest positive integer which is whether solitary or friendly is still an open question in mathematics.
+In this paper, we provide upper bounds for each of the prime divisors of a friend of 10.
+This paper is precisely a generalization of a recent paper \cite{4} in which necessary upper bounds for the 2nd, 3rd, and 4th smallest prime divisors of a friend of 10 have been proved.
+Further, we establish better upper bounds for the 3rd, and 4th smallest prime divisors of a friend of 10 than the bounds given in \cite{4}.